yaroslaff/evalidate/README.md

     code = compile(node,'<usercode>','eval')
     eval(code)

+evalidate() throws ValueError if it diesn't likes sourcecode (if it has unsafe operations).

 Even if evalidate is successful, this doesn't guarantees that code will run well, For example, if can have NameError (if tries to access undefined variable) or ZeroDivisionError.